How to Start a Nonprofit

 You Can Do This!

-While it is a tedious process, it’s been done thousands of times over.
+While we wouldn’t call starting a nonprofit organization an easy process, it’s been done thousands of times over.
 We are confident that with this information you can go forward to form a nonprofit and make a difference in the world.
+Besides (as Teddy Roosevelt conceived), when has anything worth doing been easy?

-Be sure to take these checklists with you as you go through each step, and keep your head held high—it will all be worth it.
+Going through our checklist on how to start a nonprofit organization and reaching the other side will be one of the most rewarding experiences of your career.
+Be sure to take these checklists with you as you go through each step and keep your head held high—it will all be worth it!
 As you build your nonprofit, we would love to hear about your experience!

 Freelance Writer & Consultant